 ADOLESCENT BEHAVIORAL HEALTH INITIATIVE

-The Adolescent Behavioral Health Initiative began in April 2016 and aims to improve access to and accountability for effective behavioral health services for adolescents in Allegheny County who are experiencing a mental health or substance use crisis.
-The initiative is guided by a 40-member advisory community, and funded by the Jewish Healthcare Foundation, the Staunton Farm Foundation, and The Pittsburgh Foundation.
+The Adolescent Behavioral Health Initiative began in April 2016 and aims to improve access to and accountability for effective behavioral health services for adolescents in Allegheny County and across Pennsylvania.

 Community-based Youth Mental Health Services

 Inspired by the Headspace youth mental health model in Australia, JHF backs community-based youth mental health services in the Pittsburgh area.
 JHF funding supported the creation of UpStreet, a service that provides an accessible online, text-based resource for Pittsburgh teens to receive mental health support from a licensed counselor.
 Managed by Jewish Family and Community Services (JFCS), UpStreet offers a peer mentoring program, training workshops, and teen mental wellness programming.
 In addition, JHF awarded funding to Friendship Circle in support of the creation of a drop-in community space where teens can access wellness stigma-free support and connection with peers in the Squirrel Hill neighborhood of Pittsburgh.

 To promote shared learning and community action on promoting teen mental health across Allegheny County, the Jewish Healthcare Foundation (JHF) manages a Teen Mental Health Collaborative of community-based organizations that serve teens.
 Learn more about the Collaborative here.

 Engaging and Supporting Youth